particle-iot/docs/src/content/tutorials/device-cloud/ota-updates.md

 ### Gradual vs. Immediate Firmware Releases

 Previously, fleet-wide firmware updates were queued using a Gradual Release.
 In order to avoid interrupting critical behaviors of deployed units, the Device Cloud waited until the next time targeted devices reconnected to deliver the OTA update to the new version of firmware.
+This occurs a few seconds after the cloud connection is established.
 While this does prevent against device disruption from an OTA, Gradual Releases are rolled out slowly, over a period of about one week.
 The only way to speed the natural rollout time of a Gradual Release was to force a device to reset.

 [**Immediate Firmware Releases**](#immediate-firmware-releases-alpha-)  allow you to rapidly deploy new versions of firmware to a device fleet — cutting down the time to complete an fleet-wide OTA significantly (~1 hour or less).